ronzi-2002/Generating-Behavioral-Programs-Using-Large-Language-Models/README.md

 For each BP program, there is a corresponding "frontend" consisting of a HTML.

 To run the program, use the next steps:
-1. Run main_with_external (This is the file you will run to initiate the server and the bp program) *Before running use the variable of the system you want to run
+1. Run il.ac.bgu.cs.bp.samplebpproject.UIs.main_with_external (This is the file you will run to initiate the server and the bp program)
+        *Before running use the variable of the system you want to run
-2. Open the HTML file(Directly in Chrome) of the BP program ran *In any case you want to start over, you will need to restart the Backend(main_with_external), and then refresh your page
+2. Open the HTML file(Directly in Chrome) of the BP program ran *In any case you want to start over, you will need to restart the Backend(il.ac.bgu.cs.bp.samplebpproject.UIs.main_with_external), and then refresh your page

 *You can find recording videos of the client server in the repo